Federal Political Committees

 The State Board of Elections has developed and maintains free software that enables the storing of all campaign finance information and allows the committee to generate electronic disclosure reports.
 Political committees may also use third-party products that generate files that meet the file format requirements.

-A federal political committee that shows a cumulative total of more than five thousand dollars ($5,000) in contributions to statewide candidates for an election cycle, or more than ten thousand dollars ($10,000) in contributions to non-statewide candidates for an election cycle, is required to file reports electronically consistent with 08 NCAC 21 .0106.
+A federal political committee that shows a cumulative total of more than five thousand dollars ($5,000) in contributions to statewide candidates for an election cycle, or more than ten thousand dollars ($10,000) in contributions to non-statewide candidates for an election cycle, is required to file reports electronically consistent with 08 NCAC 21 .0106 (PDF).
 For each report filed electronically, the treasurer must complete and sign the CRO-4100 Federal Committee NC Disclosure Report Cover and mail or hand-deliver the signed original to the State Board of Elections.

 Committees filing paper reports must file the CRO-4100 Federal Committee NC Disclosure Report Cover and CRO-4200 Federal Political Committee Report of Contributions to NC Political Commitees for each report by the due date.

 A federal political committee that does not file a report by the due date will receive a late filing penalty.
 N.C.G.S. § 163-278.34(a).

 If no contribution is made during a period described in N.C.G.S. § 163-278.9, the treasurer may certify the committee as inactive consistent with N.C.G.S. § 163-278.10.
 This certification is made by filing a CRO-3200 Certification of Inactive Status.
 An inactive committee is not required to file reports.
 Once a contribution is made, the federal political committee must resume reporting according to the reporting schedule in N.C.G.S. § 163-278.9.